inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview

 This is a simple python web application on FastAPI that shows current time in Moscow.
+It also shows number of visits of main page.

 ## Running locally